Hannah loves all kinds of cake, but birthday cake is her favourite!

 Times Square at dusk.

-The Ed Sullivan Show, though since 1993, it has been the home for the Late Show with David Letterman.
+It is best known as the longtime home of The Ed Sullivan Show, though since 1993, it has been the home for the Late Show with David Letterman.
 It is on the list of National Register of Historic Places.

 The Empire State Building is a 102-story Art Deco skyscraper in New York City at the intersection of Fifth Avenue and West 34th Street.
 Its name is derived from the nickname for the state of New York.
 It stood as the world's tallest building for more than forty years, from its completion in 1931 until construction of the World Trade Center's North Tower was completed in 1972.
 Following the destruction of the World Trade Center in 2001, the Empire State Building again became the tallest building in New York City and New York State.

-American Society of Civil Engineers as one of the Seven Wonders of the Modern World.
+The Empire State Building has been named by the American Society of Civil Engineers as one of the Seven Wonders of the Modern World.
 The building and its street floor interior are designated landmarks of the New York City Landmarks Preservation Commission, and confirmed by the New York City Board of Estimate.
 It was designated as a National Historic Landmark in 1986.
 In 2007, it was ranked number one on the List of America's Favorite Architecture according to the AIA.
 The building is owned and managed by W&H Properties.[

 Yankee Stadium is a ballpark in New York City that is the home of the New York Yankees, a Major League baseball team.
 Located at East 161st Street and River Avenue in The Bronx, it has hosted Yankees home games since 1923 and has a capacity of 57,545.
 It was formerly the home of the New York Giants football team, and once hosted dozens of boxing's most famous fights.

-World Series championships than any other major league club.
+Yankee Stadium is one of the most famous sports venues in America, having hosted a variety of events and hundreds of historical moments in its existence.
+Its primary occupants, the Yankees, have won far more World Series championships than any other major league club.
 The stadium's nickname, "The House That Ruth Built", comes from the iconic Babe Ruth, the baseball superstar whose prime years coincided with the beginning of the Yankees' winning history.

-2006, the Yankees began construction on a new $1.3 billion stadium in public parkland adjacent to Yankee Stadium.
+In 2006, the Yankees began construction on a new $1.3 billion stadium in public parkland adjacent to Yankee Stadium.
 The Yankees are expecting to open their new home in 2009.
 Once the new stadium opens, most of the old stadium, including the above-ground structure, is to be demolished to become parkland.

 Monument Park is a section of Yankee Stadium which contains the Yankees' retired numbers, a collection of monuments and plaques pertaining to the New York Yankees and other events to take place at the stadium and in the city.